Carol Richards: Television

-Richards was a regular cast member on The Pinky Lee Show (April 5, 1950 - November 9, 1950), both singing and playing Lee's girlfriend; on The Ralph Edwards Show (January 14, 1952 - May 16, 1952) and on The Bob Crosby Show (1953–1957).
+Richards was a regular cast member on The Pinky Lee Show (April 5, 1950 - November 9, 1950), both singing and playing Lee's girlfriend; on The Ralph Edwards Show (January 14, 1952 - May 16, 1952), and on The Bob Crosby Show (1953–1957).

 Film

 In the film The Petty Girl (1950), Richards supplied the singing voices for both Joan Caulfield and Movita Castaneda.
-She also was the voice double for Vera Ellen in Call Me Madam (1953), for Cyd Charisse in Silk Stockings, Brigadoon (1954), Deep in My Heart (1954), and It's Always Fair Weather, and for Betta St. John in The Robe.
+She also was the voice double for Vera-Ellen in Call Me Madam (1953); for Cyd Charisse in Brigadoon (1954), Deep in My Heart (1954), It's Always Fair Weather (1955), and Silk Stockings (1957); and for Betta St. John in The Robe (1953).

 Recording

-In 1949, Richards signed a contract with Decca Records.
+In 1949 Richards signed a contract with Decca Records.
 Her first recording on that label (Decca 24680) featured "I Wish I Had a Wishbone".
 She was accompanied by Sonny Burke and his orchestra.
 A review in the trade publication Billboard commented, "New Decca thrush makes a satisfactory debut with an infectious little rhythm ditty."
-In 1950, Richards and Bing Crosby recorded "Sunshine Cake" (Decca 24846).
+In 1950 Richards and Bing Crosby recorded "Sunshine Cake" (Decca 24846).
 They were accompanied by Victor Young's orchestra and Jeff Alexander's chorus.

 Richards' voice was featured on the soundtrack recording from The Robe (1953).
 Decca's release of that album resulted in a $400,000 legal suit by Richards against Decca Records and M.C.A.
 Artists.
 The suit charged that she recorded the song for use in the film and did not authorize any other use of it.

-In 1956, Richards recorded Intrigue (Victor 6562) for RCA Victor.
+In 1956 Richards recorded Intrigue (Victor 6562) for RCA Victor.
 The song was the theme from the film Foreign Intrigue (1956).

 Personal appearances

-Richards worked frequently with Danny Kaye, Jerry Lewis, and Bob Hope, and sang with the Russ Morgan and Desi Arnaz Bands.
-In December 1951, Richards accompanied ventriloquist Edgar Bergen and accordionist Domenick Frontiere on a 10-day tour of 14 military hospitals in the United States.
-Dubbed "Operation Santa Claus," the tour also distributed 10,000 pounds of gifts that people across the country had donated to patients in the hospitals.
+Richards worked frequently with Danny Kaye, Jerry Lewis, and Bob Hope and sang with the Russ Morgan and Desi Arnaz Bands.
+In December 1951 Richards accompanied ventriloquist Edgar Bergen and accordionist Domenick Frontiere on a 10-day tour of 14 military hospitals in the United States.
+Dubbed "Operation Santa Claus", the tour also distributed 10,000 pounds of gifts that people across the country had donated to patients in the hospitals.
 A 1955 newspaper article about Richards reported, "She's drawn a big hand as featured attraction at Ciro's, The Shamrock Hotel, and other swank night spots."

-In the 1960s after moving to Chicago, Richards performed at numerous club dates, and appeared frequently on Don McNeill's radio show, The Breakfast Club.
+In the 1960s after moving to Chicago, Richards performed numerous club dates and appeared frequently on Don McNeill's radio show, The Breakfast Club.

 Later years

-Richards gave up her career after marrying Edward Swiedler.

-Following her performing career, Richards continued her work as an artist, completing numerous sculptures, pastels, and oil paintings as well as publishing a book Letters from the Cosmos with her husband.
+Richards gave up her music career after marrying Edward Swiedler.
+She then continued as an artist, completing numerous sculptures, pastels, and oil paintings, as well as publishing a book, Letters from the Cosmos, with her husband.